snowplow-archive/snowplow.github.com/_posts/2014-04-17-spark-example-project-released.md

 <h2><a name="help">3.
 Getting help</a></h2>
 </div>

+We hope you find [Spark Example Project] [spark-example-project] useful.
 As always with releases from the Snowplow team, if you do run into any issues or don't understand any of the above changes, please [raise an issue] [issues] or get in touch with us via [the usual channels] [talk-to-us].

 <div class="html">
 <h2><a name="thoughts">4.
 Thoughts on Spark</a></h2>